1865532-ai/Eaglercraft-1.21.10-Server/readme.md

 - **EssentialsXChat** – Lets you use ranks made with LuckPerms<br>
 - **EssentialsXSelectors** – Use selectors like @s in EssentialsX commands<br>
 - **Vault** – Economy<br>
+- **Luck Perms** - The best permissions plugin, it also does ranks!

 ### NPC / World
 - **Citizens** – NPCs (There are NPCs already in the world, just "/npc list" and then remove them if needed.)<br>